Sensei (wrestler): Professional wrestling career

-Sensei (2005–present)
+Sensei (2005–2018)

 In 2005 Fantasy left IWRG and joined Consejo Mundial de Lucha Libre (CMLL), changed his gimmick to Sensei and made his debut on June 15, 2005.
 In 2008 Sensei teamed with Neutron to participate in the CMLL Arena Coliseo Tag Team Title Tournament.
 In the first round they lost to Nitro and Skandalo.
 Sensei still work for CMLL, but has not found the success he had in IWRG as he still wrestles in the low card matches, unlike IWRG where he worked the mid-card matches. Ángel de Plata was one of 12 men who put their masks on the line as part of a 12-man steel cage match in the main event of the 2010 Infierno en el Ring.He was the fourth man overall to escape from the cage, keeping his mask safe.
 In the end Ángel de Oro defeated Fabián el Gitano in the Lucha de Apueta (bet match) portion of the match to unmask him.
 On November 28, 2012, Sensei won both the Intermediate category and the overall category in CMLL's annual Bodybuilding contest.
 In March 2013 Sensei was one of 18 wrestlers who competed in the annual Torneo Sangre Nueva ("New Blood Tournament"), a tournament for primarily for young wrestlers but also included the 18-year veteran Sensei.
 He competed in qualifying block B on March 5, 2013, for a place in the finals, the other wrestlers in Block B included Genesis, Robin, Oro, Jr., Super Halcón Jr., Disturbio, Guerrero Negro, Jr., Inquisidor, Taurus and Zayco who competed in a torneo cibernetico, multi-man elimination match.
 Sensei eliminated Inquisidor but was eliminated himself by finalist Taurus.
 In late March, 2013 Sensei was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
 The Gran Alternativa pairs a rookie with an experienced wrestler for a tag team tournament.
 In Sensei's case the "rookie" aspect of the tournament was ignore as he was part of the Novato group Sensei was teamed up with Rush, who was actually less experienced than Sensei.
 The team competed in Block B that took place on the April 19, 2013 Super Viernes show.
 The team defeated El Cholo and Rey Bucanero in the first round, but lost to Soberano Jr. and La Sombra in the second round to be eliminated from the tournament.

+Disappeared from CMLL cards after May 2018, and reappeared back in IWRG in 2022.